MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 2. Hover over the record type you want to remove, and then select **Remove (record type)** (:::image type="icon" source="media/delete-icon.png" border="false":::).

 > [!NOTE]
-> - When you remove a record type that has related record types in Sales app, all related record types are also removed.
+> - When you remove a record type that has related record types in the Sales app, all related record types are also removed.
 > - You can't remove the contact record type.

 ## Control the order of record types in Outlook side pane